kasunsjc/terraform-templates/README.md

 Terraform templates for Azure, AWS, GCP, Docker

-This Repo include the templates for Terraform.
-Templates are catogarized based on the complexity of the templates.
+This Repo includes the templates for Terraform.
+Templates are categorized based on the complexity of the templates.

 ## Getting Started